dasarisrikar/SSQUAD_ASSIGNMENT/README.md

 # SSQUAD_ASSIGNMENT

-structure of assignment
--app.js //main entry point for application -routes/plans.js //Routes for plans -controllers/plansController.js //Logic for handling plans -models/planModel.js //Plan related database queries -db.js //establishing connection to mySQL database

-The provided files will briefly handles the situation based on some assumptions on Frontend.

-app.js->It starts backend server at 3000 and backend at 3000/plans using routes/plans.js file.

-routes/plans.js->It will decide whether the code uses a GET request to fetch plans or POST request to craete a new plan using controllers/plansController.js file.

-controllers/plansController.js->It handles database queries from frontend inputs using models/planModel.js file.
+## Structure of Assignment

+- **app.js**
+  Main entry point for the application.

+- **routes/plans.js**
+  Routes for managing plans.

+- **controllers/plansController.js**
+  Logic for handling plans.

+- **models/planModel.js**
+  Plan-related database queries.

+- **db.js**
+  Establishes a connection to the MySQL database.

+---

+### Description of File Roles:

+- **app.js**
+  - Starts the backend server on port `3000`.
+  - It uses the `routes/plans.js` file to route requests to `/plans`.

+- **routes/plans.js**
+  - Determines whether the request is a `GET` or `POST` request.
+  - A `GET` request fetches plans, while a `POST` request creates a new plan.
+  - It forwards the appropriate request to `controllers/plansController.js`.

+- **controllers/plansController.js**
+  - Handles database queries based on the inputs from the frontend.
+  - It interacts with `models/planModel.js` to execute these queries.

+- **models/planModel.js**
-models/planModels.js->This file is the actual one which handles the database queries.The functions created in this file is used by controllers/plansController.js to handle the Frontend.
+  - This file directly handles the database queries.
+  - The functions in this file are used by `controllers/plansController.js` to communicate with the database.